Eco-friendly New York trip

 Even though flying isn’t great for the environment, you can nowadays compensate for the carbon emission.
 A lot of airlines are already offering such deals.
 There are also dedicated websites where you can support organisations in fighting climate change and special projects where you can donate to protect the environment.

 One of the easiest green decisions you can make in New York is taking the subway instead of a taxi or an Uber.
 This will not only reduce exhaust gases, but it will also help you save money.
 If you use a MetroCard you won’t have to stand in line for metro tickets and it will save you even a bit more money.
 A subway ride is not only cheaper, but it is most of the time also much faster than a car – a win-win situation for the earth and yourself!
-The subway and AirTrain are also a very green way to travel from the airport to your hotel and back.
+Also, both the subway and AirTrain are very green ways to travel from the airport to your hotel and back.

 Small things also make a difference